 Large walk-in closets can function as dressing rooms, complete with mirrors, seating areas, and a vanity for applying makeup and arranging your hair.

-Some walk-in closets have windows to let in natural light, or even a chandelier for that extra pop of glitz and glam.
+Some walk-in closets have windows to let in natural light or even a chandelier for that extra pop of glitz and glam.
 It’s your space — express yourself!
 We’ve even seen walk-in closets fitted with electric outlets or built-in USB ports.

-Walk-in Closet with Island
+Closet with Island

 An island with cabinets or drawers transforms otherwise unusable space into additional storage, while the top of the island is the perfect place to lay out an outfit and check it for snags or stains.

-Small Walk-in Closet
+Small Walk-in

 A walk-in closet doesn’t have to be huge to make a big impact.
 A walk-in closet of any size provides both a physical and mental separation between living space and organizational space.

-Unlike a reach-in closet, there is significant unused floor space, so items can be temporarily stowed in a walk-in closet to get them out of the way, utilizing different containers or storage units depending on your needs.
+Unlike a reach-in closet, there is significant unused floor space, so items can be temporarily stowed in a walk-in closet to get them out of the way, utilizing different containers or storage units, depending on your needs.

-Benefits of a Walk-in Closet
+Benefits of a Walk-in Style Closet

-A walk-in closet makes it possible to store all items of the same type in the same space, whether that’s craft supplies, pantry items, or clothing and accessories.
+A walk-in closet makes it possible to store all items of the same type in the same space, whether craft supplies, pantry items, or clothing and accessories.

 Rather than visiting multiple rooms and storage spaces, trying to remember where you put that pair of boots that you only wear a few times a year, they’re simply sitting in the walk-in closet with the rest of your footwear, ready for the occasion.